Aventyret/lionel-oauth-client/docs/api/index.md

 ## Events

-The client publishes events when things that has to to with authentication happens that you can subscribe to.
+The client publishes events when things that has to do with authentication happens that you can subscribe to.

 Subscribe to an event to trigger a function in response: